New Zealand / Country

 "I just think it's completely irresponsible to put farm workers in that position where they have to make those decisions around a chemical which everyone else is banning," he said.

-Norman said he will write to the EPA to get dacthal use here banned but doubts he'll be successful.
+Norman said he would write to the EPA to get dacthal use here banned but doubted he would be successful.

 Chlorthal dimethyl is not widely used in New Zealand and Norman said because of that, a ban would have little effect and should be easy to do.